-1. The subject site, by reason of the following, would have an unacceptable impact on roads:

-- The applicant has failed to demonstrate that there is adequate visibility at the proposed entrance.
-A continuation of development will lead to increased traffic movement on this roadway which would endanger public safety by reason of a traffic hazard.

-- The proposal would result in the generation of additional traffic on a laneway that is substandard in width and alignment and lacks adequate facilities for pedestrians and vulnerable road users.
-It would therefore endanger public safety by reason of a traffic hazard.
+- 1. The subject site, by reason of the following, would have an unacceptable impact on roads: - The applicant has failed to demonstrate that there is adequate visibility at the proposed entrance.
+A continuation of development will lead to increased traffic movement on this roadway which would endanger public safety by reason of a traffic hazard. - The proximity of the neighbouring retaining walls restricts the ability to provide the minimum sightlines and therefore it is not possible to create a safe vehicular egress from the property. - A vehicle accessing the proposed driveway would need to stop, reverse in the wrong direction on the one-way road requiring a unsafe road movement, and therefore create a traffic hazard. - The proposal would result in the generation of additional traffic on a laneway that is substandard in width and alignment and lacks adequate facilities for pedestrians and vulnerable road users.
+It would therefore endanger public safety by reason of a traffic hazard. - The applicant has failed to demonstrate compliance with DoECLG Spatial Planning and National Roads Guidelines for Planning Authorities (2012).

-- The applicant has failed to provide Insufficient space for the proposed-on curtilage parking, as a minimum of 6m should be available from the boundary to the front elevation of the proposed dwelling.

-- The applicant has failed to demonstrate compliance with DoECLG Spatial Planning and National Roads Guidelines for Planning Authorities (2012).

-The Planning Authority is not satisfied that the proposed development would not give rise to traffic hazard.
-This is contrary to the provisions of the County Development Plan and the sustainable development of the area.
+The Planning Authority is not satisfied that the proposed development would not give rise to a traffic safety hazard.
+As such, the proposed development is contrary to the provisions of the South Dublin County Development Plan 2022-2028 and the proper planning and sustainable development of the area.

 REG.
 REF.
-SD22A/0341 LOCATION: 1, The Crescent, Cooldrinagh, Lucan, Co.
+SD22A/0358 LOCATION: 1A, The Crescent, Cooldrinagh, Lucan, Co.
 Dublin